How long does it take you to write marketing emails?

 Give away stuff, and tell people about it in your subject line.

-No matter which tactic you use, try to keep your subject lines short.
+Try to keep your subject lines short, no matter which tactic you use.
 Make sure they can be read on mobile devices.

 If you follow these tips, you’ll get significantly higher open rates.